Stigmata (film): Box office

-Stigmata, produced on a $29 million budget, premièred at the box office in the number one position, earning $18.3 million in its first weekend, becoming the first film in five weekends to outgross The Sixth Sense at the box office.
-In the United States, Stigmata earned $50,046,268.
-Internationally the film earned $39,400,000 for a total worldwide gross $89,446,268.
+Stigmata, produced on a $29 million budget, premiered at the box office in the number one position, earning $18.3 million in its first weekend, becoming the first film in five weekends to outgross The Sixth Sense at the box office.
+Stigmata grossed $50,046,268 in the United States, and $39,400,000 in other territories, for a worldwide total of $89,446,268.

 Critical response

-The film received poor reviews.
-The review aggregator website Rotten Tomatoes gives the film a score of 22% approval rating, based on 91 reviews (20 positive, 71 negative).
-The website's consensus reads, "The story is unconvincing and the acting is weak."
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

-Roger Ebert called it "possibly the funniest movie ever made about Catholicism — from a theological point of view."
+In his two-star review, Roger Ebert called it "possibly the funniest movie ever made about Catholicism — from a theological point of view."

+Accolades

 Gabriel Byrne was nominated for a Razzie Award for Worst Supporting Actor for his performances in both this film and End of Days, where he lost to Ahmed Best as Jar Jar Binks in Star Wars: Episode I – The Phantom Menace.

 Release

-Scream Factory released the film on May 19, 2015 for the first time on Blu-ray.
+Scream Factory released the film for the first time on Blu-ray on May 19, 2015.